mentum/lambdaws/README.md

 - Create a new SQS Queue for your function
 - Instrument your function/module to store the result on that SQS Queue
 - Zip your function/module
-- Include any depenencies needed from your module in the zip file
+- Include any dependencies needed from your module in the zip file
 - Upload the zip file to AWS Lambda
 - Instantly provide your application with the execution result as soon as it is available (by using SQS long-polling)
 - Detect any change to your library and re-upload it if needed